Tarot Love Reading: A Complete Guide to Understanding Relationship Cards

 The Lovers (VI)

-The quintessential romance card:- Upright: Soul connection, harmony, aligned values, important choice
+- Upright: Soul connection, harmony, aligned values, important choice

 - Reversed: Disharmony, imbalance, misaligned values